wewantthefunk/viper-mf/README.md

 * Hierarchical variable structure of COBOL.
 Some variables aren't real variables, they are concatenations of other (sub) variables.
 This presented a challenge.
 * REDEFINES variables in COBOL.
 See above, then add on more complexity.
 * Arrays in COBOL.
 See above and add even more complexity.
-* Level 88 variables, the poor man's enum.
+* Level 88 variables, the dollar store enum.
 * COMP(-X) fields.
 * Error handling.
 COBOL doesn't have error handling, such as try/catch.
 So there is no error handling added by the converter.
 There is an error handling command in CICS.
 (CICS commands will eventually be converted)
 * Quotes for literals MUST be single quotes (') in the COBOL program.
 Double quotes are not processed as literals.
 * PERIODs (.) are semi-optional.
-Not having a rigid statement delimiter, such as the semi-colon (;) in C based languages, makes for a challenge
+Not having a rigid statement delimiter, such as the semi-colon (;) in C based languages, makes for a challenge.
+* EVALUATE TRUE statements.
+* Nested IF and EVALUATE statements.

 ## Inspiration